1solation/fantastec-tech-test/README.md

 You can run the API in 2 ways:

-- Running the API locally via `npm run`
+- Running the API locally via `npm run offline`
 - Running against mocked data via `serverless invoke local`

 ### Running a the API Locally